NoXPhasma/protondb_faq/README.md

 ## My Game won't save anything or crash while creating/loading a save.

 You can try to start the game with this [launchparameter](https://support.steampowered.com/kb_article.php?ref=1040-JWMT-2947): `unset LC_ALL && %command%`

+## My entire computer hangs up at some point in the game.

+This could be a GPU hang but to be sure that this is not proton's fault test the game in the latest wine version first.

+If it also happens in the latest wine version, only the developers of your graphics driver ([nvidia](https://nvidia.custhelp.com/app/answers/detail/a_id/44) or [mesa](https://www.mesa3d.org/bugs.html)) or rarely [dxvk](https://github.com/doitsujin/dxvk/issues) can help you.